 Application form international visitors programme (including Cultural Heritage)

 You can apply for the programme through this form.
 After submission, we will inform you about our decision within ten business days.

 Visitors programmes for specific disciplines

-A number of Dutch cultural expertise institutions and public funds organize visitors programs in specific disciplines:
+A number of Dutch cultural expertise institutions and public funds organise visitors programs in specific disciplines:

 - Dutch Performing Arts